Leaders of France and Germany in poignant show of unity 100 years after WW1

 “Nationalism is rising across Europe, the nationalism that demands the closing of frontiers, which preaches rejection of the other,” he said in a radio interview on Tuesday.
 “It is playing on fears, everywhere.
 Europe is increasingly fractured.”

-Reporting by Michaela Cabrera in Compiegne and Richard Lough in Paris; writing by Richard Lough; Editing by Luke Baker and Matthew Mpoke Bigg
+Reporting by Michaela Cabrera in Compiegne and Richard Lough in Paris; additional reporting by Joseph Nasr in Berlin; writing by Richard Lough; Editing by Luke Baker and Matthew Mpoke Bigg